pulp/pulpcore/docs/plugin_dev/plugin-writer/concepts/index.rst

 example, perhaps an additional header may want to be set at the reverse proxy when those urls are forwarded to the plugin's Django code.
-To accomplish this, the :ref:`custom app route <custom-content-app-routes>` can be used when it specifies a more-specific route than the installer's base webserver configuration provides.
+To accomplish this, the :ref:`custom app route <custom-content-app-routes>` can be used when it specifies a more-specific route than the pulp-oci-images base webserver configuration provides.

 For example assume the header `FOO` should be set at the url ``/pulp/api/v3/foo_route``.
 Below are two examples of a snippet that could do this (one for Nginx and another for Apache).